We have detected Lahore as your city

 Conclusion

-Headaches are a hindrance to your everyday life but it is also curable.
-Something as simple as a tight ponytail can cause a headache and the cure can be as effortless as loosening it.
+Headaches (sar dard) may hinder your everyday life but are also curable.
+Something as simple as a tight ponytail can cause a headache, and the cure can be as effortless as loosening it.
 At the same time, severe headaches that require much more attention are also there but are all curable.

-The best way to cure a headache is to use your allopathic medicines and home remedies in balance and moderation.
-Following your doctor’s advice and a few lifestyle modifications including maintaining a healthy and balanced diet, a good sleep schedule, and avoiding stress is the key to preventing your headache.
+The best way to cure a headache is to use allopathic medicines and home remedies in balance and moderation.
+The key to preventing your headache is to follow your doctor’s advice and make a few lifestyle modifications, including maintaining a healthy and balanced diet, a good sleep schedule, and avoiding stress.

 Disclaimer: The contents of this article are intended to raise awareness about common health issues and should not be viewed as sound medical advice for your specific condition.
 You should always consult with a licensed medical practitioner prior to following any suggestions outlined in this article or adopting any treatment protocol based on the contents of this article.

-Dr. Aftab Ahmed Leghari - Author Dr. Aftab Ahmed Leghari is a top Neurologist in Karachi with 15 years of experience.
-You can book an in-person appointment or an online video consultation with Dr. Aftab Ahmed Leghari through oladoc.com or by calling 02138140600.
+Dr. Sana Farooq - Author Dr. Sana Farooq is a Neurologist with 9 years of experience.
+You can book an in-person appointment or an online video consultation with Dr. Sana Farooq through oladoc.com or by calling at 04238900939.

 Book Appointment with the best "General Physicians"